TGCT Support

 Picture

-Pexidartinib works by inhibiting CSF1 from signaling to TGCT and the surrounding cells.
+Pexidartinib (Brand name TURALIO) works by inhibiting CSF1 from signaling to TGCT and the surrounding cells.
 This disrupts the ability for the TGCT to recruit more cells, shrinking the tumor and halting the growth (2).
-Recently, it has been discovered that Turalio and other CSF1 inhibitors blocks CSF1 at the cell source and target the surrounding immune cells that are recruited (3).
+Recently, it has been discovered that Pexidartinib and other CSF1 inhibitors blocks CSF1 at the cell source and target the surrounding immune cells that are recruited (3).
 By blocking the tumor cells ability to communicate with the joint environment, the tumor shrinks and other associated symptoms such as pain and swelling are decreased (4,5).

 How do I talk to my doctor about turalio?